 Luma’s Hot Take: As a digital health company ourselves, Luma Health is also proud to offer solutions that aid in patient access and communication during times of pandemic.
 Clinics can utilize broadcast messaging to better educate their patients about the risks and symptoms associated with the coronavirus disease, while also facilitating more comprehensive patient provider conversations when necessary.
 Facilitating televisits and using chatbots to triage patients into scheduling an appointment when necessary are also core functionalities of our platform.
 As the disease continues to spread, we hope that we can play a part in making sure that people can get the proper information and the proper care when they need it.

-STORY #2: Apple teams up with Johnson & Johnson on stroke risk study.
+Story #2: Apple teams up with Johnson & Johnson on a stroke risk study.

 Apple, in partnership with Johnson & Johnson, is launching a virtual study entitled “Heartline Study” to better detect atrial fibrillation through the iPhone and Apple Watch in patients aged 65 and over.
 Atrial fibrillation, Afib for short, is the leading cause for stroke in the United States.
 Unfortunately, it is very hard to detect and presents almost no discernible symptoms until a stroke or other serious cardiovascular event occurs.